 “We are very much looking forward to seeing Iris launch as a next step towards better greenhouse gas monitoring.”

 Alongside augmented satellite performance coming from Iris, GHGSat is addressing a growing demand for analytics services and predictive models.
-For example, dedicated methane analytics and reporting is possible for asset managers and stakeholders responsible for environmental, social and governance (ESG) factors for understanding investment risk and growth opportunity.
+For example, dedicated methane analytics and reporting is possible for asset managers and stakeholders responsible for environmental, social, and governance (ESG) factors for understanding investment risk and growth opportunity.

 GHGSat President and CEO, Stephane Germain, makes analytics a priority to answer specific market needs.
 He comments, “GHGSat’s analytics are of growing interest for industrial operators in all sectors, as they are accelerating their efforts to mitigate emissions.
 With this in mind, GHGSat is building on its expertise in Canada and has advanced plans for an international analytics center delivering for ESG in the financial sector.”

-In anticipation of the data from Iris, ESA, the Canadian Space Agency and GHGSat have teamed up through an announcement of opportunity to make 5% of Iris data freely available for research purposes.
+In anticipation of the data from Iris, ESA, the Canadian Space Agency and GHGSat have teamed up through an announcement of an opportunity to make 5% of Iris data freely available for research purposes.